coursweb/feedback/03-perspectives.md

 > What perspective are you asking your question from?
 Are you reacting as an audience member, as a peer, as a friend, as a journalist, as a fellow German?
 Make clear what your most important need is from this perspective.
 Start your Perspectives Feedback with *“As x, I need y”*.

-On peut même adopter une position imaginaire. "en tant qu'extra-terrestre", "en tant que chien" – cela peut paraître bizarre, mais ça fonctionne, cela amène un élément disruptif.
+On peut même adopter une position imaginaire – "en tant qu'extra-terrestre" 👽, "en tant que chien" 🐕 ...
+Cela peut paraître bizarre, mais ça fonctionne, cela amène un élément disruptif.
 Aussi longtemps que ce feedback exprime un besoin que vous ressentez, cela fonctionnera.

 ## 📺 En vidéo